 A Short Introduction to Everything that Follows

-My experience was existentially defining and I found myself unable to talk about it adequately which translated into an inability to connect with people.
-While my experience was similar in texture with other experiences of its kind - Kundalini awakenings for example - the difference in symbolic language, as result of the experiences being filtered through different cultural contexts, made me feel excluded even from these communities.
+While my experience was similar in texture with other experiences of its kind - Kundalini awakenings for example - the difference in symbolic register, as a result of the experiences being filtered through different cultural contexts, made me feel excluded even from these communities.
 So, basically, my experience was too irrational sounding for mainstream society, but I had the wrong kind of symbolic language for spiritual communities.

 I was left completely alone in that gap with no support system of any kind having to navigate an existentially charged experience while completely disconnected from myself due to the effects of the trauma.
 I constantly found myself analysing and trying to understand it from various perspectives, as I looked for frameworks that could help explain it.